 The Fed orders another jumbo interest rate hike.
 Many are wondering what's next

-The Federal Reserve ordered another big boost in interest rates on Wednesday, as questions bubble up about how much higher borrowing costs will have to go before stubborn inflation starts to come down.
+The Federal Reserve ordered another big boost in interest rates on Wednesday, and warned that rates will have to go even higher to bring stubbornly high inflation under control.

 The central bank raised its benchmark interest rate by 3/4 of a percentage point.
 The rate, which was near zero in March, has jumped 3.75 percentage points in the last eight months.
-That's the most aggressive string of rate hikes in decades, but so far it's done little to bring prices under control.
+That's the most aggressive string of rate hikes in decades, but so far it's done little to curb inflation.

 "Interest rates have risen at a whiplash-inducing speed, and we're not done yet," said Greg McBride, chief financial analyst at Bankrate.
 "It's going to take some time for inflation to come down from these lofty levels, even once we do start to see some improvement."